-- 19 EFRAG acknowledges that the timing of changes resulting from agenda decisions may create specific challenges for preparers.
-The explanatory material contained in an agenda decision might be viewed as being effective immediately upon publication, because the IFRS IC often addresses the application of IFRS Standards that are already effective. - 20 EFRAG agrees with the IASB's decision not to prescribe a general application date for accounting changes resulting from agenda decisions.
-This is because this may conflict with local regulations that mandate the immediate application of the agenda decision.
+- 29 EFRAG agrees with the IASB's decision not to prescribe a general application date for accounting changes resulting from agenda decisions.
+This is because this may conflict with local regulations that may mandate the immediate application of the agenda decision.
 Additionally, determining what an appropriate and general 'sufficient time' to implement a change is requires judgement and depends on the nature of the change.
-For instance, the 'timing' of an agenda decision published close to the effective date of an IFRS Standard may warrant a different consideration. - 21 For these reasons, EFRAG is not persuaded that either of the alternatives considered in paragraph BC20 (that is, either (a) requiring the application only from the beginning of the next annual reporting period after publication of the agenda decision or (b) requiring the application no later than the beginning of the next annual reporting period) would work in practice. - 22 EFRAG also notes that the language used in paragraph B2, referring to 'require the application_of a voluntary change in accounting policy...', is inherently inconsistent: how could the IASB 'require' the application of a 'voluntary' change? - 23 EFRAG considers that, to address the issue about the timing of changes resulting from agenda decisions, the IASB could explore whether there are ways to improve the awareness of constituents; in particular for agenda decisions addressing issues that could have pervasive effects.
-The IASB could, for instance, reconsider whether, in such cases, a specific consultation document and associated press release could be published on its website rather than relying only on constituents reading the IFRIC Update.
+For instance, the 'timing' of agenda decision published close to the effective date of an IFRS Standard may warrant a different consideration. - 30 For these reasons, EFRAG is not persuaded that either of the alternatives considered in paragraph BC20 (that is, either (a) requiring the application only from the beginning of the next annual reporting period after publication of the agenda decision or (b) requiring the application no later than the beginning of the next annual reporting period) would work in practice. - 31 EFRAG also notes that the language used in paragraph B2, referring to 'require the application_of a voluntary change in accounting policy...', is inherently inconsistent: how could the IASB 'require' the application of a 'voluntary' change? - 32 EFRAG considers that, to address the issue about the timing of changes resulting from agenda decisions, the IASB could explore whether they are ways to improve the awareness of constituents; in particular for agenda decisions addressing issues that could have pervasive effects.
+The IASB could, for instance, reconsider whether, in such cases, a specific consultation documents and press releases could be published on its website rather than relying only on constituents reading the IFRIC Update. - 33 The IASB could also consider limiting the benefit of the lower threshold for a certain period of time after the publication date of the agenda decision (for instance three years) to promote prompt and consistent application and avoid opportunistic decisions.